margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful to gain a more enlightened view of the country
 * Grateful for a healthy car ride and a healthy dinner
 * Grateful for singing with my sister
+* Grateful to understand what Revisionist history is

 <br>